-In order to create a healthy workplace, your employees need to be educated on signs and common flu symptoms so they can prevent germs from spreading around your workplace.
-We've got exactly what they need with BlueSM online Opens in a new window.
-With Blue online, your employees can get content for healthy living, understanding health insurance Opens in a new window and more.
+To create a healthy workplace, your employees need to be educated on signs and common flu symptoms so they can prevent germs from spreading around your workplace.
+We've got exactly what they need with BlueSM online.
+Blue online gives your employees content for understanding health insurance Opens in a new window, living healthier Opens in a new window and more.

-You already encourage your employees to exercise to improve their fitness, but now you can encourage them to help boost External Site their immune systems, too!
+We know exercise is great for improving fitness, but it also has immune-boosting qualities External Site, too!
 According to research from the CDC, 1 in 4 American adults are sitting for more than eight hours External Site a day.
 Consider these tips for getting your employees to move more while at the office, or sneak in movement throughout their day if working remotely.

 Create mini get-well kits.

-Remember back to the days when mom would make warm chicken noodle soup and be by your side when you were ill?
+Remember back to sick days home from school when a comforting bowl of soup and a cozy couch helped you recover?
 As we grow up, it's easy to forget what a little TLC can do.
 Help your employees feel better when they need it the most by creating mini get-well kits to offer October through March.
 Consider a few of these items:

 - Drugstore gift cards

 - Bottled waters